nawaz030/Credit_Card_Fraud_Detection_Using_Random_Forest/README.md

 * Fraud/Non-Fraud labels

 > Note: The dataset used in this project is for educational and research purposes.
+The complete source code for this project is maintained in a private repository and is not publicly available.
+This repository is intended for project presentation, documentation, and portfolio purposes only.
 ---

 # Project Workflow